jasonbra1n/image-to-webp-converter/README.md

 ## Usage
 - Select a JPG or PNG image using the file input.
-- Click the "Convert" button to convert the image to WebP format.
 - Preview the original and converted images.
 - Download the WebP image using the provided button.